Abel-V-Pereira/faq-accordion-main/README.md

 ## Overview

 This repository contains my implementation of the Frontend Mentor "FAQ accordion" challenge.
-The goal is to build a responsive, accessible accordion that matches the provided design (see `/design`).
+The goal is to build a responsive, accessible accordion that matches the provided design.

 ### The challenge